anish-palakurthi/pascal_x86_compiler/README.md

 ## Components

 - **Lexer**: The lexer (`lexan.l`) processes raw Pascal code and generates tokens.
 It sets the stage for syntactic analysis by breaking down the code into meaningful symbols.
-- **Parser**: Utilizing a Context-Free Grammar, the parser (`parse.y`) builds an Abstract Syntax Tree (AST) that represents the hierarchical structure of the program code.
+- **Parser**: Utilizing a Context-Free Grammar, the parser (`parse.y`) builds an Abstract Syntax Tree (AST) and symbol table that represent the hierarchical structure of the program code.
 - **Code Generator**: The generator (`codegen.c`) takes the AST and translates it into executable x86 assembly instructions.

 ## Getting Started